 Hibiscus tea comes from the hibiscus flower and most likely originated in Africa (1).
 Over the past few years, it’s become popular in other countries, including the United States.
 Hibiscus’s biggest claim to fame is Starbucks’ “Pink Drink.”
 Thankfully, you don’t have to succumb to sugary beverages to enjoy this tea.
 There are many different blends of hibiscus that you can make at home.

 Hibiscus tea is made by steeping the plant’s petals, dried or fresh, in hot water.
-The flower gives the tea a gorgeous red color, making the prettiest drinks.
+The flower gives the tea a gorgeous red color, making it the prettiest drink.
 The flavor of this tea is slightly tart, almost like sour cherries, and it pairs well with milder teas, like green tea!
 When purchasing hibiscus tea, your best bet is to go with tea bags versus a pre-made tea.
 Pre-made teas can often include hidden chemicals and sugar.

-Benefits of Hibiscus & Green Tea
+Benefits of Hibiscus Iced Tea & Green Tea

 The health benefits of hibiscus are astounding.
 It’s high in Vitamin C and can support your immune system.
 Hibiscus is great for detoxing your liver, and it’s full of antioxidants (2) that help your organs perform better.
 Some say that this tea works as a diuretic (3) and helps get rid of excess salt and bloating.
 I find that this particular recipe energizes my body, and I like that hibiscus is caffeine-free.

-Drinking a cup of herbal tea is excellent for your waistline.
+Drinking a cup of organic herbal tea is excellent for your waistline.
 It’s low in calories while indulgent enough to trick your mind into thinking you’ve had a treat.
 Drinking herbal tea boosts your water intake and helps you feel fuller.
 When your body is hydrated, you stave off false hunger pangs, which are really “water me” signals!

 Green tea has been an abundant living staple in the health community for decades.
 In my opinion, green tea is what makes this recipe so great!.
 Sipping green tea always makes me feel like I’m at a spa.
 It’s my little oasis amid busyness.
 The flavor of green tea complements hibiscus beautifully.
-Aside from the flavor factor, green tea boosts the nutritional benefits of this recipe too.
+Aside from the flavor factor, green tea boosts the nutritional benefits of this recipe, too.
 It can speed up your metabolism and reduce abdominal fat (4).

 If you need a little pick-me-up, brew a mug of this tea!
 Green tea contains a little less caffeine than coffee, so it’s an excellent substitute for your morning cup of joe.
 Aside from caffeine, this tea also contains L-theanine (5), an amino acid that can help with anxiety and increase dopamine.
 Talk about happiness in a cup!